MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-nor-loc-deployment-guidelines.md

         > This step resembles the step for including the SalesTransactionSignature CRT extension component, but it uses a different destination folder: bin  instead of bin\\ext.
 You must use the bin folder to help guarantee that the Retail Server extension is successfully loaded.

 ##### Application update 5 and further updates
 This section applies to Dynamics 365 for Finance and Operations, Enterprise edition, Application update 5, and further updates.
+Complete the steps below to register the dependencies of the Retail Server extensions.

    1. In the **CommerceRuntime\\Extensions.SalesTransactionSignatureSample.Messages\\bin\\Debug** folder, find the following files:
         - The **Contoso.Commerce.Runtime.SalesTransactionSignatureSample.Messages.dll** assembly file